 The water cycle is important because it is how everything is able to live!
 From plants to animals to people, we all rely on water for survival.
 If the water cycle weren’t to exist, we would eventually run out of water.

 However, thanks to the water cycle, all water is recycled and reused.
 This allows for nature to continue to thrive.

 All of the water that has ever existed on Earth still exists today.
-This also means that all of the water that exists today will be the only water in the far-off distant future.
-As a result, it’s important that we learn how to conserve and protect our water.
+This also means that all the water that exists today will be the only water in the distant future.
+As a result, we must learn how to conserve and protect our water.

 Here are some steps you can take to help keep Earth’s water clean and safe for generations of humans, animals, and plants to come:

 - Contribute to cleanup programs around water sources such as beaches and wetlands